Nintendo DS (Nitro) Development Kit Hardware

 But what about saved game data?
 Not all retail cartridges have the same amount of Save RAM on them and so the development cartridges should have a configurable amount of Save RAM right?

-Right!
-So this was achieved using “sub-cards” which you can get access to and swap out very easily by opening the top half of the cartridge.
+This was achieved using Sub Cards which you can get access to and swap out very easily by opening the top half of the main card.

-This allows game developers to test their games with the exact right amount of Save RAM 3.
+This allows game developers to test their games with the exact right amount of Save RAM and the specific type of Save RAM (EEPROM or FLASH) 3.

 IS-TWL-DEBUGGER